ruotianluo/ImageCaptioning.pytorch/README.md

-# Self-critical Sequence Training for Image Captioning (+ misc.)
+# An Image Captioning codebase

+This is a codebase for image captioning research.

+It supports:
-This repository includes the unofficial implementation [Self-critical Sequence Training for Image Captioning](https://arxiv.org/abs/1612.00563) and [Bottom-Up and Top-Down Attention for Image Captioning and Visual Question Answering](https://arxiv.org/abs/1707.07998).
+- Self critical training from [Self-critical Sequence Training for Image Captioning](https://arxiv.org/abs/1612.00563)

-The author of SCST helped me a lot when I tried to replicate the result.
-Great thanks.
-The att2in2 model can achieve more than 1.20 Cider score on Karpathy's test split (with self-critical training, bottom-up feature, large rnn hidden size, without ensemble)

-This is based on my [ImageCaptioning.pytorch](https://github.com/ruotianluo/ImageCaptioning.pytorch) repository.
-The modifications is:
-- Self critical training.
-- Bottom up feature support from [ref](https://arxiv.org/abs/1707.07998).
-(Evaluation on arbitrary images is not supported.)
+- Bottom up feature from [ref](https://arxiv.org/abs/1707.07998).
-- Ensemble
+- Test time ensemble
 - Multi-GPU training
-- Add transformer (merged from [Transformer_captioning](https://github.com/ruotianluo/Transformer_Captioning))
+- Transformer captioning model.

+A simple demo colab notebook is available [here](https://colab.research.google.com/github/ruotianluo/ImageCaptioning.pytorch/blob/colab/notebooks/captioning_demo.ipynb)

 ## Requirements
-Python 2 or 3 (My [coco-caption](https://github.com/ruotianluo/coco-caption) supports python 3)
+- Python 3

-PyTorch 1.3 (along with torchvision)
+- PyTorch 1.3+ (along with torchvision)

-cider (already been added as a submodule)
+- cider (already been added as a submodule)

-coco-caption (already been added as a submodule) (**Remember to follow initialization steps in coco-caption/README.md**)
+- coco-caption (already been added as a submodule) (**Remember to follow initialization steps in coco-caption/README.md**)

-yacs
+- yacs

-(**Skip if you are using bottom-up feature**): If you want to use resnet to extract image features, you need to download pretrained resnet model for both training and evaluation.
-The models can be downloaded from [here](https://drive.google.com/open?id=0B7fNdx_jAqhtbVYzOURMdDNHSGM), and should be placed in `data/imagenet_weights`.

 ## Pretrained models